-Frome Town Walks are organised by the Frome Society for Local Study and will take place on the second Sunday in June, July, August and September, and the third Sunday in July during the Frome Festival.
+The final two Frome Town Walks of the 2017 season organised by the Frome Society for Local Study and will take place on the Sunday 13th August and Sunday 10th September.

 They set off at 14.30 from outside the Round Tower in Justice Lane and are designed to give an understanding of the development of the history and economy of the town from its monastic foundation in 685 AD by St Aldhelm, through the middle ages to the present day.
 There is a special emphasis on Frome’s listed buildings with their broad range of religious and vernacular architecture.
 The route will include some steep hills.